ayesha-xainab/Porftfolio/README.md

 ## Usage

-Feel free to explore the website to learn more about my skills and projects.
+Explore the website to learn more about my skills and projects.
 You can navigate through different sections using the menu at the top.
 Also you can send a message directly to my Email via the form in my website.

 ### Dark Mode